-A traditional Lebanese dessert consisting of crushed walnuts and almonds combined with rose water in a pastry.
+A traditional Arabic dessert consisting of crushed walnuts and almonds combined with rose water in a pastry.
 There are many versions of this delicious sweet.
 This is my grandmother’s recipe who is of English, German and Chinese dissent and was taught by a first generation Lebanese woman.
 After hearing about Ma’amoul’s for 18 years this is my first attempt and once I master it will probably be my 84 year old nana’s last.

 Makes approximately 20-25 biscuits

 - Preheat oven to 180 °C and line 2 large trays with baking paper.

 - In a Mixmaster attached with a dough hook, mix semolina, flour and white sugar together.
 Gradually add the butter alternating with the water and milk.
 Beat until well combined.